 The Ordinary Vitamin C Suspension 23% + HA Spheres 2% Conflicts

-You should not use The Ordinary Vitamin C Suspension 23% + HA Spheres 2% with copper peptides, peptides, The Ordinary EUK134 0.1%, niacinamide.
+You should not use The Ordinary Vitamin C Suspension 23% + HA Spheres 2% at the same time as:

-Also, alternate usage with potent actives like exfoliating acids such as AHAs and BHAs (i.e., glycolic acid, lactic acid, salicylic acid), pure/ethylated vitamin C, benzoyl peroxide, and retinoids including retinol.
+- Exfoliating acids such as AHAs and BHAs (i.e., glycolic acid, lactic acid, salicylic acid)

 Related Post: Olay Vitamin C + Peptide 24 Review